adpir/Professional-Portfolio/README.md

 ## Description:

-Welcome to my portfolio.
-The goal of this project is to create an useful and responsive website.
+Welcome to this portfolio.
+The goal of this project is to create a useful and responsive website.
 To create a mobile website, we need to utilize the Boostrap applications and incorporate different CSS elements.

 The  Bootstrap application helps make sure to have a functional website.
-I  used the appropriate grid system (containers, rows, and columns).
+This creative portfolio website contains different links where the user can access different sections of the page.

 ### Visuals: